AU makes an extra effort to help you with financial aid

 All the information you need to know

-From the application process through graduation, our financial aid experts will guide motivated students as they attain their educational goals here at AU.
+From the application process through graduation, our financial aid experts will guide students as they attain their educational goals here at AU.
 Here are a few steps and tips to keep in mind as you proceed through your educational experience:

 - How to apply for need-based aid: